esyede/rakit/packages/docs/data/home.md

 Rakit is open-source software released under the
 [MIT License](https://opensource.org/license/mit).

-This means you may modify, redistribute, and use it for personal or commercial needs, provided that you include the original creator information, and there is no warranty or liability for any damages caused.
+You may modify, redistribute and use it personally or commercially, as long as you keep the original attribution.
+It comes with no warranty.